designstem/projects/biomimicry/index.md

 -

 #### 5.
-*The material is in origin all of the same type, but it is suitably differentiated according to its function*
+*The material is in origin all of the same types, but it is suitably differentiated according to its function*

 -

 #### 6.
-*Each section or container consists of an envelope of plastic like material large enough to contain the juice but easy to handle during the dismemberment of the global form.*
+*Each section or container consists of an envelope of plastic-like material large enough to contain the juice but easy to handle during the dismemberment of the global form.*

 -